 To help you navigate the top free attractions in the Bay Area, we’ve put together the following list of 15 must-hit destinations — all of which are entirely on the house.
-We’ve even broken them down by category, so jump ahead to your favorite subject or scroll through them all below, or check out things to do in San Fran with kids.
+We’ve even broken them down by category, so jump ahead to your favorite subject, scroll through them all below, or check out things to do in San Fran with kids.

 And, for the love of Northern California, remember to pack a sweater.

 WHY YOU SHOULD VISIT: Founded in 1953, this bookstore is a thing of Golden Gate lore, particularly for its presence in the beatnik era.
 Even in a San Francisco so vastly different from its mid-century self, City Lights has maintained — and expanded — its independent streak.
 You’ll have plenty to do perusing the three floors of titles, many small press and/or hard-to-find, but do not miss the schedule of author readings and events, all free and open to the public.